EmilRamsvik/twitter-note-publisher/parse_notes/booknotes2021.md

 #### Caroline Criado Perez

-- "Representation of the world, like the world itself, is the work of men; they describe it fro their own point of view, which they confuse with absolute truth" - Simone de Beauvoir
+- "Representation of the world, like the world itself, is the work of men; they describe it from their own point of view, which they confuse with absolute truth" - Simone de Beauvoir
 - Shibboleth: Custom or tradition that distinguishes one group from another.
 - Women are 3 times more likely to be harassed at a transit stop than on public transport.
 - The pharmaceutical agent in Viagra was discovered when looking for remedies for dysmenorrhea (Period pain).
 After the discovery of the effects on erectile dysfunction, the research was discontinued.